-That said, granting AI machines legal personality might ultimately be a good practical way forward.
-As a normative matter, however, this Essay argues that this should not happen until their degree of moral agency is sufficient, which may, or may not, be a matter of time (and technological progress).
-This stance is in line with a United Nations report, which noted that it would be 'highly counterintuitive to call [AI machines] 'persons' as long as they do not possess some additional qualities typically associated with human persons, such as freedom of will, intentionality, self-consciousness, moral agency or a sense of personal identity' (UNESCO, 2017, emphasis added).
-Though they could still be legal agents, and possibly moral patients, the lack of a biological embodiment would prevent those legal persons from being considered human (or moral agents).
+That said, while granting AI machines a form of legal personality will ultimately be a choice, it might ultimately be a good practical way forward.
+As a normative matter, however, this essay argues that this should not happen until their degree of moral agency is sufficient, which may, or may not, be a matter of time (and technological progress).
+This stance is in line with a United Nations report, which noted that it would be 'highly counterintuitive to call [AI machines] 'persons' as long as they do not possess some additional qualities typically associated with human persons, such as free will, intentionality, self-consciousness, moral agency or a sense of personal identity' (UNESCO, 2017, emphasis added).

+Though they could still be legal agents, and possibly moral patients, the lack of a biological embodiment would prevent those artificial persons from being considered human (or moral agents).
 This does not rule out recognizing some degree of protection at an appropriate point in time and technological development, perhaps in the form of personhood with 'posthuman' rights (Koops et al., 2010, 554-559).
+A number of scholars have posited that machines cannot by thir